We tested every major AI voice tool side-by-side — comparing voice quality, pricing, emotions, languages, and ease of use so you don't have to.

 How much do AI voice generators cost?

 Pricing ranges from free to $300+/month.
-Budget-friendly options include Notevibes ($19/mo), ElevenLabs Starter ($5/mo with limits), and pay-as-you-go APIs like Amazon Polly ($4 per 1M characters).
-Enterprise plans from Azure and Google use per-character billing.
+Budget-friendly options include Notevibes ($19/mo for 500K characters), ElevenLabs Starter ($5/mo for 30K characters), and pay-as-you-go APIs like Amazon Polly ($16 per 1M characters for neural voices — the $4 rate is for basic Standard voices with lower quality).
+Enterprise plans from Azure and Google use per-character billing at $16/1M for neural quality.

 Which AI voice generator is best for YouTube videos?